rzj0009/The-Ladies-Step-5/README.md

 ####Lets get started.
 First we need to tell the computer we are using a perl script, not the normal bash script.
 Also, we're going to tell the computer to call up a pragma (also known as a directive) called *Strict*.
 This is a default mode that enables backwards compatibility with older versions of perl.
-It also has some functions that stop me from making complete mess of everything with my incompetence.
+It also has some functions that stop me from making complete mess of everything with my (inevitable) incompetence.

     #!/usr/bin/perl
     use strict;

 ####Now, we need to open up a file to analyze.
-The *ARGV* command tells program to go get whichever file is specified on the command line. *die* will kill the program if no file is found.
+The *ARGV* command tells program to go get whichever file is specified on the command line. *die* will stop the program if no file is provided.

     my $file = "$ARGV[0]";
     open FILE, $file or die "$file: $!\n";